-A “Food Logger” provides various approaches for learning or training one or more image-based models (referred to herein as “meal models”) of nutritional content of meals.
+A “Food Logger” provides various approaches for learning or training one or more image-based models (referred to herein as “meal models”) of the nutritional content of meals.
 This training is based on one or more datasets of images of meals in combination with “meal features” that describe various parameters of the meal.
-Examples of meal features include, but are not limited to, food type, meal contents, portion size, nutritional content (e.g., calories, vitamins, minerals, carbohydrates, protein, salt, etc.), food source (e.g., specific restaurants or restaurant chains, grocery stores, particular pre-packaged foods, school meals, meals prepared at home, etc.).
+Examples of meal features include but are not limited to, food type, meal contents, portion size, nutritional content (e.g., calories, vitamins, minerals, carbohydrates, protein, salt, etc.), a food source (e.g., specific restaurants or restaurant chains, grocery stores, particular pre-packaged foods, school meals, meals prepared at home, etc.).
 Given the trained models, the Food Logger automatically provides estimates of nutritional information based on automated recognition of new images of meals provided by (or for) the user.
 This nutritional information is then used to enable a wide range of user-centric interactions relating to food consumed by individual users.

 Take Aways involving Food Logging

 This is one example of how a search provider might attempt to help many people using a machine learning approach, and using information that it could gain from external sources, or search for on the Web.
 If nutritional information was available for menu items online in structured data, a food logger system such as the one described in this patent might be even easier to develop.

 It would be interesting seeing it come to life.